 - Boredom: some of us leave our dogs tied and with no room for movement.
 In turn, our dogs will start to feel bored, eating their own excrement as the only source of fun.

-- Inadequate feeding space: make sure not to put food near the place where the dog likes to excrete.
+- Inadequate feeding space: make sure not to put the food near the place where the dog likes to excrete.
 Doing so will make the dog associate the smell of food with the smell of excrement, leading to a predictable outcome.

 - Living with an older dog: a younger dog will almost always eat the older dog’s feces.